 An estimated 45% of adults in the United States are at risk for developing knee osteoarthritis at some point in their life, and the rate of Medicare patients undergoing a Knee Arthroplasty to treat it (or other forms of arthritis) has recently increased.
-From 2000 to 2006, the rate increased by 58% from a rate of 55 per 10,000 to a rate of 85 per 10,000 Medicare patients.3 Opportunities for improvement include potential for a reduction in readmissions and mitigation of Venous Thromboembolism (VTE), which can occur after a Knee Arthroplasty episode-based cost measure was recommended for development by an expert clinician committee-the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+From 2000 to 2006, the rate increased by 58% from a rate of 55 per 10,000 to a rate of 85 per 10,000 Medicare patients.
+Opportunities for improvement include potential for a reduction in readmissions and mitigation of Venous Thromboembolism (VTE), which can occur after a Knee Arthroplasty and result in a significantly more expensive and longer hospital stay.
+The Knee Arthroplasty episode-based cost measure was selected for development based on input from an expert clinician committee-the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.